Friends of Villiers Park Educational Trust

 Autumn is a Scholar alumna who is currently studying Art History at University College London.

-As a Friend of Villiers Park your name will be listed as a supporter below and you will receive a monthly newsletter to keep you informed of how the Scholars Programme is progressing, including news items on the Scholars’ personal triumphs throughout the year.
-Friends will also receive an automatic invitation to our summer Garden Party where you can meet our Scholars and alumni.
+As a Friend of Villiers Park your donation will go directly towards supporting young people across the country.
+You will receive a monthly newsletter to keep you informed of how the Scholars Programme is progressing, including news items on the Scholars’ personal triumphs throughout the year.

 By contributing to the Scholars Programme you are helping the next generation of less advantaged students reach their full potential, making a huge impact on individuals and improving social mobility across the UK.